NVIDIA/NeMo/docs/sources/source/voice_activity_detection/tutorial.rst

 ##################

 We will use the freesound dataset (background categories) as our non-speech/background data.
-We provide scripts and you can customize a lot by using it.
+We provide scripts and you can customize in order to construct the required dataset.
 Note that downloading this dataset may takes hours.
-Then we will resample it.
+Then we will resample the audio files to 16kHZ and transform the to mono-channel.

 1. We will need some requirements including freesound, requests, requests_oauthlib, joblib, librosa and sox.
 If they are not installed, please run `pip install -r freesound_requirements.txt`
 2. Create an API key for freesound.org at https://freesound.org/help/developers/